Home » Bitcoin Trading Guide

-Gone are the days when the mainstream media, investing public, and financial regulators take Bitcoin as a joke.
-With a market cap of over $1 trillion (only a few stocks are valued up to a trillion USD), Bitcoin can no longer be ignored.
-Its volatile nature — with double-digit percentage moves in a day — which used to be an issue, has become the main attractive feature for investors and the media, with many stories of sudden Bitcoin millionaires and billionaires to add to the fanfare.
+Gone are the days when the mainstream media, the investing public, and financial regulators took Bitcoin as a joke.
+With a market cap of $1.176 trillion in August 2024 (only a few stocks are valued up to a trillion USD), Bitcoin can no longer be ignored.
+Its volatile nature — with double-digit percentage moves in a day — which used to be an issue, has become a major attraction for investors and the media, with many stories of sudden Bitcoin millionaires and billionaires adding to the fanfare.

-Being the first cryptocurrency to grace the market, Bitcoin has become more stable when compared to newer cryptocurrencies like Dogecoin and Shiba Inu.
-Yet, it still has enough volatility to entice day and swing traders who love quick profits.
+Being the first cryptocurrency to grace the market, Bitcoin has become more stable compared to newer cryptocurrencies like Dogecoin and Shiba Inu.
+Still, it has enough volatility to entice day and swing traders who love quick profits.

 You can find tons of information on Bitcoin and the cryptocurrency market online.
 But what you need is a detailed guide that focuses on the most important aspects of Bitcoin trading.
 That’s exactly what we offer you.
 In this guide, you will learn what Bitcoin is and the different methods of trading it.